 How To Use Loops In Coding

 When you want to write code that repeats, the first thing to think about is your choice of loop type.
 In many cases, like those shown above, either a for or a while loop can be written.
 However, often one type of loop is more suited to the problem.
 For loops are great when you know exactly how many times you want to repeat a piece of code.
 For loops are also helpful when you want to iterate through a list, repeating the same action on every item in the list.
+So when you know how many times to run something - think For loop.

 While loops are better when you don’t know how many times you need the loop to run.
 Suppose you want to make a game that repeats while a user does various actions, and stops when the user wins.
 You don’t know how long the user will play, but you do know under what conditions you want to stop the game.
 A while loop is well-suited to this type of problem.
+When you don't know how many times to run something - think while loop.

 Here’s some things to think about when building loops: